howicodestuff/howicodestuff.github.io/_posts/2018-1-12-a-roadmap-to-machine-learning.md

 ### Step 3: Get Your Feet Wet (Project #1)

 This will be different for everyone. **I recommend going to [Kaggle](https://www.kaggle.com/) and using one of their datasets** for something you want to figure out, using machine learning.
-Personally, I have a plan for a project using an ?IoT sensor network that I will reveal in due time.
+Personally, I have a plan for a project using an IoT sensor network that I will reveal in due time.

 ### Step 4: Classroom - Going Deeper